Acid Reflux Medication

 Do you need a prescription?YesYesYesYesNo

 Although there is no specific acid reflux diet, there are foods and drinks that can make acid reflux worse, which include chocolate, caffeine, alcohol and tobacco.
+Learn more about what causes acid reflux to help manage triggers.

 If you have mild symptoms, then you can make lifestyle and dietary changes.
 If you find these do not work then you can treat acid reflux with a range of medications which include over the counter antacids (such as Pepto Bismol) and alginates (e.g., Gaviscon).
 There are also proton pump inhibitors that work by reducing stomach acid.
 These include Omeprazole, Losec and Nexium.